bquast/decompr/usage/index.md

 The download and installation guide can be found here for [Windows](http://cran.r-project.org/bin/windows/base) and [Mac](http://cran.r-project.org/bin/macosx).
 In addition we recommend installing [RStudio](http://www.rstudio.com/products/rstudio/), which can be downloaded free of cost  [here](http://www.rstudio.com/products/rstudio/download/).

-Once both programs are installed, you can install the latest **stable** version from [CRAN](http://cran.r-project.org/web/packages/decompr/index.html).
+Once both programs are installed, you can install the latest **stable** version of decompr from [CRAN](http://cran.r-project.org/web/packages/decompr/index.html).

 {% highlight r %}
 install.packages("decompr")